 ARC Centre of Excellence for Biodiversity and Heritage (CABAH) Affiliates

-- Associate Professor Jonathan Benjamin, Associate Investigator (Flinders University, College of Humanities, Arts and Social Sciences)
+- Professor Jonathan Benjamin, Associate Investigator (Flinders University, College of Humanities, Arts and Social Sciences)

 - Professor Penny Edmonds, Associate Investigator (Flinders University, College of Humanities, Arts and Social Sciences)

-- Dr Ian Moffat, Associate Investigator (Flinders University, College of Humanities, Arts and Social Sciences)
+- Associate Professor Ian Moffat, Associate Investigator (Flinders University, College of Humanities, Arts and Social Sciences)

-- Associate Professor Mike Morley, Associate Investigator (Flinders University, College of Humanities, Arts and Social Sciences)
+- Professor Mike Morley, Associate Investigator (Flinders University, College of Humanities, Arts and Social Sciences)

 - Associate Professor Vera Weisbecker, Chief Investigator (Flinders University College of Science and Engineering)

-- Dr Christopher Wilson, Associate Investigator (Flinders University, College of Humanities, Arts and Social Sciences)
+- Dr Christopher Wilson, Associate Investigator (University of Tasmania)

-- Bruno Carturan, PhD Candidate (UBC Okanagan, Canada) — dynamic modelling of coral reefs (co-supervised by Corey Bradshaw; complete 2020)
+- Bruno Carturan (UBC Okanagan, Canada) — dynamic modelling of coral reefs (co-supervised by Corey Bradshaw; complete 2020)

-- Felicity Coutts, PhD Candidate (University of Adelaide & South Australian Museum) — palaeo-ecology of the Ediacaran (co-supervised by Corey Bradshaw; complete 2019)
+- Felicity Coutts (University of Adelaide & South Australian Museum) — palaeo-ecology of the Ediacaran (co-supervised by Corey Bradshaw; complete 2019)

 - Dr Cristián Monaco, Postdoctoral Fellow (University of Adelaide) — reef fish dynamics (co-supervised by Corey Bradshaw; complete 2020)

-- Dr Katharina Peters, Adjunct Academic, Flinders University / Postdoctoral Fellow, Massey University
+- Dr Katharina Peters, Adjunct Academic, Flinders University / Lecturer, University of Wollongong

 - Victor Van Der Meersch, PhD Candidate (Université Montpellier 2, France) — assessing the reliability of tree species distribution projections under climate change (co-supervised by Frédérik Saltré)